 After the "final" release of of GENESIS 2.3 in March 2006, development efforts shifted towards GENESIS 3 (G-3), a 21st century neural simulator without the limitations of GENESIS 2 and other simulators that were developed in the late 1980's and 90's.
 At this point, G-3 is still in the development stage.

 The Sourceforge genesis-sim-users mailing list is the best means of obtaining individualized help with GENESIS 2 or 3.
 You may subscribe at https://lists.sourceforge.net/lists/listinfo/genesis-sim-users.

 Some recently added GENESIS 2 tutorials and simulations

 This is a complete self-paced GENESIS modeling course, combined with GENESIS binary and source distributions and installation instructions.
 It provides an easy way to get everything by downloading a single package.
-An updated version will be available for the CNS 2014 Tutorial.
+The latest version may be browsed from this link.

 VAnet2 - An efficient hsolved GENESIS version of the Vogels and Abbott (2005) model that was used in the Brette et al. (2007) review of network simulators.
 It serves as a tutorial on the use of hsolve with network models in order to achieve speedups by a factor of 10 to 20.
 The 'VAnet2-batch.g' script is intended to be extended for testing GENESIS spike timing dependent plasticity (STDP) implementations with hsolve.
 This script would be a good starting point for models that use more realistic cells and connections.